jamesjoshuahill/setup-mac/README.md

     > ⚠️ Apps installed using Homebrew casks need to be manually approved the
     > first time they are opened.

 1. Restart and re-run setup script to install all macOS updates
+1. Open 1Password and unlock vault
+1. Enable FileVault
+    - System Preferences > Security & Privacy > FileVault
+        - Turn on FileVault...
+        - Create a recovery key and do not use my iCloud account
+        - Store recovery key in 1Password
+1. Create GitHub token
+    - Create a GitHub [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for your new Mac with the `repo` scope.
+    - Run a git command on a private repo and enter GitHub credentials.
+The token will be saved in the keychain.

 ### Manual configuration